afritz1/OpenTESArena/README.md

 - Linux: `~/.config/OpenTESArena/options/`
 - macOS: `~/Library/Preferences/OpenTESArena/options/`

-### Obtaining a MIDI sound patches library for music:
+### Music setup
+- Arena uses MIDI files for music, and the user must have MIDI sound patches in order to have music play in-game.
 - The easiest way is to download one of the eawpats packages ([zip](https://github.com/afritz1/OpenTESArena/releases/download/opentesarena-0.1.0/eawpats.zip), [tar.gz](https://github.com/afritz1/OpenTESArena/releases/download/opentesarena-0.1.0/eawpats.tar.gz)) and place the extracted eawpats folder into your `data` folder.
-- If you would like to use a different sound patches library, simply edit `MidiConfig` in the options file to point to another existing MIDI `.cfg` file.
+- If you would like to use a different sound patches library (like OPL3), simply edit `MidiConfig` in the options file to point to another MIDI `.cfg` file.

 ## Building from source